adamplesnik/tailwindcss-scroll-driven-animations/README.md

 ### Browser Support

-Scroll-driven animations are not broadly supported yet.
+Scroll-driven animations are supported as of May 2026, but should be used with caution.
 Use the `no-animations:...` variant for fallback styling.